 You do not need to exhaust internal processes before opting to whistleblow and this is especially the case where you are concerned about the safety or service users during the COVID-19 emergency.

 The safety of service users and your own safety is extremely important, and you should ensure that you are following all the relevant guidance.
 Some additional guidance includes:

 - We have a published a blog summarising how to report concerns about safety.

 - Your professional body (if you are a member) will be able to provide profession-specific guidance.
 A full list of professional bodies can be found on the HCPC’s website.

-- Your trade union may provide information about your rights when raising a concern.
+- If you belong to a trade union, this may provide information about your rights when raising a concern.

 - In Scotland, Wales and Norther Ireland you can raise concerns with the person designated at your employer.
 See your company’s whistleblowing policy.

-- England, the National Guardians Office provides training to Freedom to Speak Up Guardians within the NHS and maintains a directory in order to find your relevant Freedom to Speak Up Guardian.
+- In England, the National Guardians Office provides training to Freedom to Speak Up Guardians within the NHS and maintains a directory for finding your relevant Freedom to Speak Up Guardian.
 The NGO has also written this blog about the importance of the Freedom to Speak Up during the COVID-19 pandemic.

 - For more information about whistleblowing call the NHS and Social Care Whistleblowing Helpline on: +44 (0) 8000 724 725 (this is not a reporting hotline).